fredholmP/MNXB01-FinalProject/README.md

 --------------------------------
 How to Generate Philip's Plots
 -------------------------------
-To make sure that everything, use Ubuntu 20 and run "source /localRoot/rootUbuntu20/bin/thisroot.sh" to make sure root is running properly.
+To make sure that everything works, use Ubuntu 20 and run "source /localRoot/rootUbuntu20/bin/thisroot.sh" to make sure root is running properly.
 Then, cd into the directory "PhilipCode".
 There, run "make all" in the terminal to generate datafiles starting with "hotCold-" and "summerStart-" necessary for the root plots.